ParagRaut/ComicApi/README.md

 # RandomComicApi
-This api will fetch random comic strip from XKCD and Garfield and Dilbert comics source
+This api will fetch random comic strips from XKCD and Garfield and Dilbert comic sources

-To buiild/run this, you need to have .netcore 3.1 or higher installed
+To build/run this, you need to have .netcore 3.1 or higher installed

-Visit following URL to download
+Visit following url to download appropriate .netcore sdk version
 URl: https://dotnet.microsoft.com/download/dotnet-core

 After cloning project goto root directory i.e. "RandomComicApi/RandomComicApi"